immunefi-team/Bounty_Boosts/DeGate/26110 - [SC - Insight] All the funds from the DepositProxy contracts c....md

 # All the funds from the DepositProxy contracts can be stolen by frontrunning initialize() tx of the proxy's implementation

-Submitted on Fri Nov 24 2023 20:03:18 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 25th 2023 at 02:03:18 UTC by @savi0ur for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26110